rickyking/rickyking.github.io/source/_posts/2018-12-Agile-Data-Science.md

 Scrum as methodologies tries to help build a good software in small increments.
 There are lots of attempts to apply agile software methods to data science[^1][^2], but the results are mostly unsatisfactory.

-Based on my experiences and reading, I try to discuss:
+Based on my experiences, reading, and recent participating a SCRUM training with McGill University, I try to discuss:

 - why agile **scrum** framework is not a good fit for data science project
 - the agile **concept** following data science discipline